Jindiande/Unique_Fac_of_Low_Rank/README.md

 # Unique_Fac_of_Low_Rank
-This deposite is the implementation of experiments results in our paper [Unique Sparse Decomposition of Low Rank Matrices]( https://arxiv.org/abs/2106.07736).
+This deposite is the implementation of experiment results in our paper [Unique Sparse Decomposition of Low Rank Matrices]( https://arxiv.org/abs/2106.07736).

 + Run *recover_one_vs_n_and_r.m* and *recover_one_vs_theta_and_r.m* to reproduce left and right part of figure 1 respectively.
 + Run *general_full_recover_L4_varing_theta.m* to reproduce figure 3.